Warning: this is the most boring article you will read this week.

 Straight up.
 I am going to talk about some super simple, straightforward NON-ground breaking stuff...
 It isn't the most exciting.
 BUT.... if you take what you read to heart and actually USE IT you can significantly decrease your chance of injury or even address some of the injuries you may already have.

 I have already written about WHY so many cops get back pain and how they should train to maximize their performance.
-I highly recommend checking those article out.
+I highly recommend checking those articles out.

 The focus of this article is teaching 'Spine Sparing' strategies.
 These strategies will help you learn to use your shoulders and hip properly, instead of your back.